 - Put the best project at the beginning.
 Best means most accurate to the company you apply for.

 - If you love so much a company, and you really want to get the position, don’t hesitate to create a project for them.
-They will appreciate.
+They will appreciate it.

 “Learn together to improve faster.”

-- When I started, there was some tutorials about Photoshop, but NOT about Product design.
+- When I started, there were some tutorials about Photoshop, but NOT about Product design.
 So I learned by trying and experimenting.

-- A Computer graphic magazine helped me at start.
+- A Computer graphic magazine helped me at the start.
 It was Computer Arts.

-Is there any general mistakes that you apply to more people ?
+Are there any general mistakes that you apply to more people?